Clique factors in pseudorandom graphs: Diamond trees

 \subsection{Scattered diamond trees}

 One way to ensure a large set of leaves in a tree is to impose a minimum degree on all non-leaf vertices.
 This leads to the following definition.

-\begin{dfn} We say a tree $T$ is \emph{$\delta$-scattered} if every vertex in $V(T)$ which is not a leaf in $T$ has degree at least $\delta$.
-We say a diamond tree is $\cD=(T,R,\Sigma)$ is $\delta$-scattered if its underlying auxiliary tree $T$ is $\delta$-scattered. \end{dfn}
+\begin{dfn} We say a tree $T$ (of order at least $2$) is \emph{$d$-scattered} if every vertex in $V(T)$ which is not a leaf in $T$ has degree at least $d$.
+As a convention we will also say that a tree of order 1 (a single vertex) is $d$-scattered for all $d$.
+We say a diamond tree is $\cD=(T,R,\Sigma)$ is $d$-scattered if its underlying auxiliary tree $T$ is $d$-scattered. \end{dfn}

 See Figure~\ref{fig:scattered} for an example of a scattered $K_3$-diamond tree.The following simple lemma shows that most of the vertices in a scattered tree (and hence most of the removable vertices in a scattered diamond tree) are leaves.